 Futures bets for NBA teams include:

-In terms of shopping around, take a quick peek at the pricing ranges between books for the winner of the NBA’s Atlantic Division, home to the Nets, Knicks, and 76ers:
+Take a quick peek at the odds* for the winner of the NBA’s Atlantic Division, home to the Nets, Knicks, and 76ers:

 Betting on the winner of the NBA Finals in any season is one of the most popular bets at most sportsbooks.